-The Board of Directors of the Company on the recommendation of the Audit Committee appointed and approved the aggregate remuneration of 50,000/- (Rupees Fifty Thousand only) excluding out of pocket expenses and taxes, payable to of the Cost Auditor, M/s Dushyant C. Dave & Co., Cost Accountant (Firm Registration No. 10100990) for the financial year ending March 31, 2018 in the meeting held on 23rd May, 2017 for auditing the cost records of the Company.
+The Board of Directors of the Company; on the recommendation of the Audit Committee approved the appointment and aggregate remuneration of Rs.
+50,000 (Rupees Fifty Thousand only) excluding out of pocket expenses and taxes, payable to the Cost Auditor, Dushyant C. Dave & Co., Cost Accountant (Firm Registration No. 000611) for the financial year ended March 31, 2019 in their meeting held on 18th May, 2018 for auditing the cost records of the Company.